knuckleswtf/scribe/docs/migrating-v2.md

 - In custom strategies: Update any custom strategies you've written so they return a `type` field for each URL and query parameter

 ## Other changes
+### `add_routes`: Postman collection route changed
+When you use `laravel` type docs and have `add_routes` set to `true`, you get three routes added to your Laravel app: one for the webpage, one for the Postman collection and one for the OpenAPI spec.
+The route for the Postman collection was previously `/docs.json`, but has now been renamed to `/docs.postman`, to bring it in line with the OpenAPI route, which is `/docs.openapi`.

 ### `@responseFile` supports other directories
 You can now specify a file located anywhere on your machine with `@responseFile`.
 The file path can either be an absolute path, a path relative to your project root, or a path relative to the Laravel storage directory.

-### `add_routes`: Postman collection route renamed
-When you use `laravel` type docs and have `add_routes` set to `true`, you get three routes added to your Laravel app: one for the webpage, one for the Postman collection and one for the OpenAPI spec.
-The route for the Postman collection was previously named `scribe.json`, but has now been renamed to `scribe.postman`, to bring it in line with the OpenAPI route, which is named `scribe.openapi`.

 ### Postman base URL now uses Postman variables
-Postman collection base URL now uses a `{{baseUrl}}` variable, so you can change the base URL for all endpoints in your collection easier.
+Postman collection base URL now uses a `{{baseUrl}}` Postman variable, so you can easily change the base URL for all endpoints in your collection from within Postman.

 ### [Migration Required] Plugin API changes: include 'name' in parameter details
-This only applies if you have custom strategies.
+This only applies if you have created any custom strategies.
 All strategies that return URL, query or body parameters or response fields must now include the name of the field as a `name` field in the returned array.
 This means that the parameter name is going to be mentioned twice in the result from the strategy:

 ```php
 return [